 "The Bruins managed zero first-, second- or third-team All-Big Ten selections this season."

-That's a pretty step hill to climb.
+That's a pretty steep hill to climb.

 I'll assume that the UCLA job is HC Chesney's biggest challenge that he's faced in his entire career.
 But he apparently has a clear plan on how to fix things, and hope he gets all the support that he needs to get it done!